jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

         Driver "wacom"
     EndSection

-And that should be it.
-After a reboot your Waltop should now be using the Wacom X driver [xf86-input-wacom](xf86-input-wacom "wikilink").
+And that is all that is needed.
+After a reboot your Waltop will now be using the Wacom X driver [xf86-input-wacom](xf86-input-wacom "wikilink").
 Since it is a system file you need root privileges.
 If your system has gnome and sudo installed you can use:

     gksudo gedit /etc/X11/xorg.conf.d/52-waltop-on-wacom.conf